top of page

 The transitional arrangements secure the existing benefits for IP developed before 30 June 2016 until 30 June 2021.
 While the range of assets and the categories of expenditure qualifying for relief after 1 July 2016 are restricted compared to previous rules, but still the Cyprus IP box represents a very attractive option for taxpayers, with an effective tax rate of less than 2.5% on qualifying income.

-In cooperation with legal and tax advisers, Relikor can offer specialized services for clients with revenues from ownership of IP rights to take advantage of the above beneficial tax regulations.
+In cooperation with legal and tax advisers, Relikor Serv Ltd, provides specialized services for clients who have revenues from ownership of IP rights to take advantage of the above beneficial tax regulations.
+Contact us for more information.